Grey Kitchen 2026

 Install pendant lights or a chandelier above the dining table in a metallic grey finish.
 Lighting can be a focal point and tie the kitchen and dining areas together.

 Introduce accent colours such as soft blues, muted greens, or warm wood tones complementing greys.
-These can be incorporated through decor items, chair cushions, or even a colourful rug in the dining room.
+These can be incorporated through decor items, white kitchen units, oak breakfast bar chairs, dark blue backsplashes, or even with a colourful rug in the dining room.

-Focus On These While Decorating Your Kitchen Design Grey Colour!
+Focus On These While Decorating Your Kitchen Design in Grey Colour!

 Pay attention to lighting, as grey can appear dull in poorly lit areas.
 Use under-cabinet lights, pendant lights, or natural light to make the space feel vibrant.
 Choose fixtures and hardware in metallic tones like chrome, brass, or black to enhance the elegance.